Less than 5 percent of Asian American churches are led by women of color.

 PastoraLab NY/NJ Open House!Calling all Asian American women of faith!!
 Discover PastoraLab and join our upcoming cohort!
 This open house is a space crafted for you or anyone you know who may be interested in joining an upcoming cohort based in the NY/NJ area.
 RSVP is...

 PastoraLab SOCAL Open House ISAAC PastoraLab Open House & Spiritual Retooling Workshop on Sunday, April 21st 1:30-5:30pm in Pasadena, CA. Registration is first come, first serve!
 The first 20 people to submit the registration form & pay $30/person.
 Join us as...

 HOW PASTORALAB WORKS

 - PastoraLab addresses the particular challenges & obstacles Asian American women ministers face from a historically marginalized social location.

-- This program provides a communal learning space for AA women faith leaders to reflect on their experiences through a field-based hermeneutic that embraces their personal and social identities.
+- This program provides an ecumenical / intergenerational learning space for AA women faith leaders to reflect on their experiences through a field-based hermeneutic that embraces their personal and social identities.

 Engage in mentorships with Asian American faith leaders.

 Learn practices to build a healthy and holistic ministry.